-A "Graduate Fair" will be held at the College Store on March 24-25 from 10:00 am - 2:00 pm CDT where graduates may place orders for cap and gowns as well as other graduation items.
-Cap and gowns may be picked up at the College Store beginning May 4 to May 8.
+A "Graduate Fair" will be held at the Shoppes at Collegeville on March 21 from 10:00 am - 3:00 pm CDT where graduates may place orders for cap and gowns as well as other graduation items.
+Cap and gowns may be picked up at the Shoppes at Collegeville beginning May 1 to May 6.
 These will be the student's to keep and need not be returned.
-Graduates may also sign up for graduation photos which will be taken on Friday May 8.
-Please contact the College Store at 219.866.6391 or email firstname.lastname@example.org with any questions regarding this material.
+Graduates may also sign up for graduation photos which will be taken on Friday May 5.
+Please contact the Shoppes at Collegeville at 219.866.6391 or email email@example.com with any questions regarding this material.

-Students who have borrowed money under the Federal Stafford Loan Program or Federal Perkins Loan Program are required to do an electronic exit interview for each program they have borrowed from.
+Students who have borrowed money under the Federal Stafford Loan Program or Federal Perkins Loan Program are required to do an electronic exit interview for each program they have borrowed from by April 15.
 E-mails with exit details will be sent to students' SJC e-mail accounts.

-Balances from the March 31 statement must be paid in full by 3:00 pm CDT on May 8.
+Balances from the March 31 statement must be paid in full by 3:00 pm CDT by May 5.

 Students who have not completed exit interviews or paid their balances will have their diplomas held.

-Students must be registered for either the Summer or Fall term to participate in graduation ceremonies.
+Students must be registered for the Teach-out program to participate in graduation ceremonies.

 There is limited seating for the graduation ceremony - no reserved seating available.